 }

-1. *dereference a pointer – get the value of an element the pointer points to.
+1. *dereference a pointer – get the value of an element referenced by the pointer.

 2. !=not equal – compare two pointers (to detect the end of a range).